sentclose/sentc-docs/docs/guide/e2ee/user.md

 ### Reset mfa

-If the user only got one recovery key left or the device with the auth app ist stolen or lost then resetting the mfa is the best practice
+If the user only got one recovery key left or the device with the auth app ist stolen or lost, then resetting the mfa is the best practice

-The old recovery keys and the old secret will be deleted and replaced by new one.
+The old recovery keys and the old secret will be deleted and replaced by a new one.
 The return values are the same as in the register process.

-The user also needs to enter a totp from an auth app or a recovery key in order to reset it.
+The user also needs to enter a totp from an auth app or a recovery key to reset it.
 This will make sure that only a person with access can change it.

 :::: tabs #p